Our City Weekend in Amsterdam – At home in the Dutch Capital City

 Exploring Amsterdam’s Surroundings

 Like the Dutch, we love to bike, rather the weather is good or bad.
 For the sunny days we recommend that after you have seen all the main sights and tourist attractions, you bike away from the city and explore the surroundings.
 If we are both homes over the weekend, we jump on our bikes and try a new route for our series “Gays on tour” or just drive through town and discovering new exhibitions, theater performances, and festivals in and around Amsterdam.
-For example the annual theater festival Over het IJ Festival, where Daan participated in 2015.
-If you need any assistance or information about where to go, just comment below or send us an email.
+For example, the annual theater festival Over het IJ Festival, where Daan participated in 2015.
+If you need any assistance or information about where to go, just comment below or email us.
 More blog articles about Amsterdam >

 Amsterdam – our Gay Nights Out/ Party & Bars

 Amsterdam used to be the gay capital of the world.
-It has been pretty quiet around our Dutch capital city for a while with a lot of gay bars closing and tourists finding their pink pleasures somewhere else.
+It has been pretty quiet around our Dutch capital city for a while, with many gay bars closing and tourists finding their pink pleasures somewhere else.
 But don’t be sad because it does look like that over the last few years Amsterdam has found some new glitter to throw over our hairy chests.
 Instead of clubs or bars, there are more and hipper gay minded parties popping up like Flikker, Boyscouts, or Is Burning.
 Of course, there is also still a big audience for the good-old parties like Rapido, Bear Necessity, FPQ, or Spellbound.
-If you are here during a less busy weekend or if you are not into big parties you should definitely try one of these hotspots.
+If you are here during a less busy weekend or if you are not into big parties, you should definitely try one of these hotspots.

-If you like bearded bolt guys in their 30ies start the evening with your (new) friends at Prik, chosen as the best gay bar of the Netherlands with the Rainbow Award 2015.
-Are you more into dancing with the latest twinks and your straight friends are joining you should check out NYX.
-Still not tired and in the right mood you wanna move over to Church with its famous (Z)onderbroek or other fetish-driven parties.
-And last but not least, if you survived Friday and Saturday and your plane is leaving not too early on Monday try out the Trut with its cheap drinks and alternative vibe but a very mixed audience.
+If you like bearded bolt guys in their 30ies, start the evening with your (new) friends at Prik, chosen as the best gay bar of the Netherlands with the Rainbow Award 2015.
+Are you more into dancing with the latest twinks and your straight friends are joining, you should check out NYX.
+Still not tired and in the right mood, you want to move over to Church with its famous (Z)onderbroek or other fetish-driven parties.
+And finally, if you survived Friday and Saturday and your plane is leaving not too early on Monday, try out the Trut with its cheap drinks and alternative vibe but a very mixed audience.
 You still have no idea what to do?
-Let us know and we might take you out for a beer or two 😉
+Let us know, and we might take you out for a beer or two 😉

 Gay Night Life out in Amsterdam with Karl and Daan © CoupleofMen.com

-Our tips for a Gay City Trip Amsterdam
+Our tips for a Gay City Trip to Amsterdam

-Wanna know more?
+Do you want to know more?
 Stay tuned… on Facebook, Twitter, and Instagram.
-See you in Amsterdam, the Netherland and around the world!
+See you in Amsterdam, the Netherlands, and around the world!

 Karl & Daan.